 Here is a step by step process.

-- First, download and read an update letter prepared by David Burt.
+First, download and read an update letter prepared by David Burt.

-- Then download the Governance Statement and Schedule of Doctrines which David refers to.
+Then download the Governance Statement and Schedule of Doctrines which David refers to.

-- Then download the standard Declaration of Trust document, which is again referred to in the letter.
+Then download the standard Declaration of Trust document, which is again referred to in the letter.

-- Now go the web site of the Charities Commission, and download the various registration forms.
+Now go to the web site of the Charities Commission, and download the various registration forms.
 There is a form for the church, as well as a form for each officer of the church to complete.
-Complete the registration forms, get them signed, attach the Governance Statement and Declaration of Trust documents and then post it all in to the Commission.
+Complete the registration forms, get them signed, attach the Governance Statement and Declaration of Trust documents and then post it all to the Commission.